Blog/Comparison

 Both apps track a similar set of health metrics, though the data sources differ.

-Incredible presents six vitals with trend charts: HRV, Sleep Score, Resting Heart Rate, Body Temperature, SpO2, and Respiratory Rate.
-All sourced from Apple Watch via HealthKit, processed on-device.
+Incredible presents six vitals with trend charts: HRV, Sleep Score, Resting Heart Rate, Body Temperature, Blood Oxygen, and Respiratory Rate.
+Blood Oxygen is displayed separately.
+The data is sourced from Apple Watch via HealthKit and processed on-device for insights.

 Oura tracks HRV, sleep stages, resting heart rate, body temperature trends, SpO2, and respiratory rate.
 Oura's temperature tracking has the edge here -- the ring provides more consistent skin temperature readings than the wrist.
 Oura does not have a native Apple Watch app -- it offers an iPhone companion app with watch complications for at-a-glance data, but no standalone watchOS experience.